-- c.
-Any player may be substituted from the game during any dead ball. - d.
-If an injury to a batter-runner (or runner) prevents them from proceeding to an awarded base, and the ball is dead, the batter-runner (or runner) may be substituted for.
+- 14.7.3 Any player may be substituted from the game during any dead ball. - 14.7.4 If an injury to a batter-runner (or runner) prevents them from proceeding to an awarded base, and the ball is dead, the batter-runner (or runner) may be substituted for.
 The substitute will be allowed to proceed to any awarded base(s).
-The substitute must legally touch any awarded or missed base(s) not previously touched. - e.
-A player substituted from the game shall not participate in the game again, except as a coach. - Exception: The starting line-up may re-enter once only. - f.
-Multiple substitutions can be made for the player listed on the starting line-up, but no substitute can return to the game after being withdrawn from the line-up, except as a Replacement Player. - Note: The provisions of Rule 4, Section 8 will not apply in the event of the required use of a "Replacement Player," unless such player is legally appealed for failure to report to the umpire.
-(See Rule 4, Sec.
-11) - g.
-An Illegal Player is a player who takes a position in the line-up, either on offense or defense, who does not have a legal right to that position.
+The substitute must legally touch any awarded or missed base(s) not previously touched. - 14.7.5 A player substituted from the game shall not participate in the game again, except as a coach.

+Exception: The starting line-up may re-enter once only.

+14.7.6 Multiple substitutions can be made for the player listed on the starting line-up, but no substitute can return to the game after being withdrawn from the line-up, except as a Replacement Player or Courtesy Runner.

+Note: The provisions not apply in the event of the required use of a "Replacement Player," unless such player is legally appealed for failure to report to the umpire.

+14.7.7 An Illegal Player is a player who takes a position in the line-up, either on offense or defense, who does not have a legal right to that position.
 A player will not violate the Illegal Player rule until one pitch (legal or illegal) has been thrown or a play made.

-Effect - Sec.
-8g: Illegal Players Include:
+Effect: Illegal Players Include:

-- 1. Illegal Pitcher: An illegal pitcher is a player who returns to pitch after being removed from the pitching position by the umpire.
-PENALTY: Once discovered, the Illegal Pitcher shall be EJECTED. - Note: A pitcher, who has been removed from the pitching position as a result of the defensive team exceeding their limit of charged conferences, or for pitching with excessive speed, may re-enter, but not as a pitcher. - 2.
-Illegal Runner: An Illegal Runner occurs when the offensive team places a player already in the line-up as a runner for another offensive runner. - 3.
-Illegal re-entry/unreported substitute: An illegal re-entry occurs: - a.
-A starting player re-turns to the game a second time after being substituted twice. - b.
-A starting player re-turns to the game, but is not in his starting position in the batting order.
+14.7.8 Illegal Pitcher: An illegal pitcher is a player who returns to pitch after being removed from the pitching position by the umpire.
+PENALTY: Once discovered, the Illegal Pitcher shall be declared ineligible.

+Note: A pitcher, who has been removed from the pitching position as a result of the defensive team exceeding their limit of charged conferences, or for pitching with excessive speed, may re-enter, but not as a pitcher.

+- 14.7.9 Illegal Runner: An Illegal Runner occurs when the offensive team places a player already in the line-up as a runner for another offensive runner. - 14.7.10 Illegal re-entry/unreported substitute: An illegal re-entry occurs: - 14.7.10.1 A starting player re-turns to the game a second time after being substituted twice. - 14.7.10.2 A starting player re-turns to the game, but is not in his starting position in the batting order.

-Effect: Sections 2-4: Any action that occurs while the Unreported Substitute/Illegal Player is in the game is governed as follows:
+Effect: Any action that occurs while the Unreported Substitute/Illegal Player is in the game is governed as follows: